2018 RCSB PDB Video Challenge for High School Students

 Media Release Form (only if applicable)

-If your video shows footage/image and/or voice of a person who is not a member of your team, have them, or their parents/guardians sign the Actor Release Form.
+If your video shows footage/image and/or voice of a person who is not a member of your team, have them, or if minor, their parents/guardians sign the Actor Release Form.

 Email the Parent Permission Form for each team member (and Actor Release Form if applicable) to firstname.lastname@example.org any time after March 6 and before you submit your video.